dariober/bioinformatics-cafe/quickPlots/README.md

 ### Input and output

-`plot` reads directly from file or from from stdin.
+`plot` reads directly from file or stdin.
 For example, to ignore lines containing `#` you could do:

 ```
 grep -v '#' dat.txt | plot xyplot -i - -x 1 -y 2 ...